Guacam-Ole/shortener/README.md

 All Images have been removed.
 So you have to create your own Artwork if you want to have this fancy.

 ###Database
 Before you can begin, you have to create a Database and four Tables to store the data.
-The following Snippet creates thos tables:
+The following Snippet creates those tables:
 **Important** If you decide to create the tables manually, make sure to use a collation for the "token" columns that are *Case-Sensitive*.

 ###SQL-Creation-Script: